-Data Element Detail and Source of Data Population H-GAC uses an in-house model for regional econometric forecasting and feeds it into the UrbanSim model for local area forecasts.
-The base year demographic was developed on the basis of 2010 Census and American Community Survey (ACS) Public Use Microdata Sample (PUMS).
-The base year demographic is fed into an in-house demographic evolution model to simulate future population Employment H-GAC uses an in-house model for regional econometric forecast-supplied data as baseline and feeds this into the UrbanSim model for local area forecasts.
-H-GAC forecasts regional employment according to multiple sources such as Texas Workforce Commission, ACS PUMS, and Woods & Poole.
+Data Element Detail and Source of Data Population H-GAC uses an in-house model for regional econometric forecasting local area forecasts.
+The base year demographic was developed based on the 2010 Census and 2005 to 2014 American Community Survey (ACS) Public Use Microdata Sample (PUMS).
+The base year demographic is fed into an in-house demographic evolution model to simulate future population mix.
+Employment H-GAC uses an in-house model for regional econometric forecast-supplied data as baseline H-GAC forecasts regional employment according to multiple sources such as 2014 Texas Workforce Commission, 2005 to 2014 ACS PUMS, and 2015 Woods & Poole.
 Socio-economic H-GAC's socio-economic model uses a 2010 base year.
-The forecast uses the following external data as input: Texas Workforce Commission, ACS PUMS, and Woods & Poole.
+The forecast uses the following external data as input: 2014 Texas Workforce Commission, 2005 to 2014 ACS PUMS, and 2015 Woods & Poole.